Intermediary Agency to Bridge Govt & Private Sector

 LESSONS AND RESULTS:

 The unique feature of this project is its implementation with the active participation of the government’s TB department so all decisions are aligned with larger policy norms to make transition to full government ownership easier.
 It acts as a bridge between the government’s flagship Revised National Tuberculosis Control Programme (RNTCP) and the dominant private sector, both formal and informal, to improve TB diagnosis and treatment that ultimately improves case notification and treatment success for TB patients.
 In order to sustain and scale the impact of the PPIA project, it is integrating its core functions with RNTCP over the next years.
 This entails a phased transition to the public sector of the diagnostic operations, private sector notifications, placement of free TB drugs in private pharmacies, abuse proof methods to issue drugs, incentives to private providers and knowledge transfer with support provided by the PPIA, or a similar intermediary.
-The model has produced spectacular results with 51,887 notifications in 29 months (as on Sept 1, 2017).
-The Patna project currently accounts for about 19% of all private sector TB notifications in the entire state and 84% of Patna district.
+The model has produced spectacular results with 56,298 notifications as of Nov 15, 2017.
+The Patna project currently accounts for about 39% of all private sector TB notifications in the entire state and 89% of Patna district.